Paint Calculator

 How many coats of paint do I need?

 Minimum 2 coats for a good finish.
-Use 3 coats when painting over a dark colour with a light one, or on new/unpainted walls.
-Apply primer first on bare surfaces for best results.
+Use 3 coats when painting over a dark colour with a light one, on new/unpainted walls, or when using lower-coverage brands.
+Always apply primer first on bare surfaces.

 Should I buy 4-litre tins or 20-litre drums?

-How do I estimate paint for irregular walls?
+How do I calculate paint for an L-shaped room?